surfboard blog title

 • Sun Damage – This is a con to all surfboards.
 The same applies here as it does with epoxies but also poly.
 The resin is transparent so the foam can yellow.

-• Cost – Cost is really the only issue here.
-On average a NexGen board will be $40 – $60 more than an standard epoxy.
-But in my opinion the cost is SOOOO worth the increase benefits.
+• Cost - Cost is really the only issue here.
+On average a NexGen board will be $100+ more than an standard epoxy.
+An acceptable downside for many.

 Conclusion-